-New Restaurant Openings, Permanent Closures and Renovations
+New Restaurant Openings, Closures and Renovations

-During the Period, there were no New Restaurants and two Closed Restaurants.
-During the Year, there were no New Restaurants and four Closed Restaurants.
-Two of the Closed Restaurants were corporately owned restaurants operated by subsidiaries of BPI.
-BPI previously had five corporately owned Boston Pizza Restaurants.
-BPI's strategy is to divest itself of the remaining three corporately owned Boston Pizza Restaurants and exclusively focus on strengthening the brand and its franchised business.
-As well, three Boston Pizza Restaurants were renovated during the Period and ten Boston Pizza Restaurants were renovated during the Year.
-Boston Pizza Restaurants typically close for two to three weeks to complete the renovation and experience an incremental sales increase in the year following the re-opening.
+During the Period, there were no New Restaurants and three Closed Restaurants.
+During the Year, there were no New Restaurants and six Closed Restaurants.
+As well, eight Boston Pizza Restaurants were renovated during the Period and 18 Boston Pizza Restaurants were renovated during the Year.
+Boston Pizza Restaurants typically close or partially close for two to three weeks to complete the renovation, which incorporates updated design elements that result in a refreshed and more appealing restaurant.